The Nest

 The Board does not want a “low print” in the building and can oblige you to renovate.
 An effort to sell a coop apartment at a below-market price is viewed unfavorably by the board since such transactions harm the value of all the units in the building.

 I have witnessed a desperate seller accept an offer for 20% below market value on his flat.
-Of course, the board rejected the request due to a lower price per share impacting all the shareholders’ equity.
+Of course, the board rejected the request because the lower price per share would impact all the shareholders’ equity.
 Beware the lowball bid.
 Even if it’s accepted, you might not be.

 How Can You Tell If You Were Discriminated Against?

-More often than not, you will feel that something isn’t right.
+You will often feel that something isn’t right.
 You might notice that the co-op board gives you a detailed look or addresses you with a specific feature.
 It’s a gut feeling, but the truth is that it’s tough to ascertain unless you hear comments fully.

 Can You Sue For Discrimination?